The Rest of my Story Let the Tears Flow

 Then There was Leigh Ann

 My loud, firecracker, sailor-mouthed friend.
 Fearless.
 Brilliant.
 Beautiful.
 All of the stories I told have taken a piece of my heart.
 Leigh Ann, however, has taken a chunk.
 Again, the horror of hearing her mama and the words coming out of her mouth.
 The useless feeling washed over me as I held her sweet son while he sobbed.
 Her daughter.
 Brother.
 Even her dog was mourning.

-I have written about her before and I will not go into detail of her life or death on this post.
+I have written about her before and I will not go into detail about her life or death in this post.
 There is not a day that goes by that I don’t think of her.
 Honestly, there is not a night that goes by when I close my eyes and I can see her staring back at me.
 Her death was one of the most painful experiences of my life.
 I am not okay.